harrist4/pi-announcements/README.md

     Hint: control announcements with the "announcements" command.

+## Remote Access
+By itself this application does not provide remote access.

+One convenient way to manage this tool remotely is to enable Raspberry Pi Connect.
+That tool allows you to open a shell or a GUI screen from anywhere.

+Raspberry Pi Connect does not support file sharing, so to upload slides you can use a tool like `magic wormhole`.

 ## Features
 - Watches an upload folder for new PowerPoint, PDF, or image files
 - Converts PPTX → PDF → PNG via LibreOffice + ImageMagick